 - Multiple sclerosis

-The average dosage for choline is between 300 – 3500 mg, although it has been noted that benefits in memory issues such as Alzheimer’s are more pronounced at dosages closer to 5000 mg.
+The average dosage for choline is between 300 – 3500 mg, although it has been noted that dosages close to 5000 mg show more pronounced improvements in memory and symptoms of Alzheimer’s.

-Choline has no known toxicity, except at exceedingly high doses (5000 mg to 10, 000+ mg.)
-The most prevalent side effect is gastrointestinal disturbances such as diarrhea and nausea.
-In some cases when high doses are used, a strong “fishy” smell is notice.
-This is known as trimethylaminuria and is due to the conversion of choline to trimethylamine (TMA) and it is the TMA that is produces the smell.
+Choline has no known toxicity, except at exceedingly high doses (5000 mg to 10, 000+ mg).
+The most prevalent side effects of choline supplementation are gastrointestinal disturbances such as diarrhea and nausea.
+In the case of high therapeutic doses there may be a noticeably strong “fishy” smell.
+This is known as trimethylaminuria and is due to the conversion of choline to trimethylamine (TMA).
+It is the TMA that produces the smell.

-Now, although this fishy smell can happen to those using high dosages of choline, it should be noted that it can occur without choline supplementation as well.
-Albright rare, those with this condition lacks the enzyme to breakdown trimethylamine.
+Now, although this fishy smell can be a side effect of treating with high dosages of choline, it should be noted that it could also occur without choline supplementation.
+Albeit rare, those who experience this likely lack the enzyme that breaks down trimethylamine.

 In the case of choline supplementation, one way to avoid this unpleasant side effect is to take phosphatidlycholine instead.
 However, the effects are not as pronounced as that of choline.

-There was a study done where Alzheimer’s patients were given 9000 mg (9g) of choline citrate for twenty-one days with no reported negative side effects.
+A study in which Alzheimer’s patients were given 9000 mg (9g) of choline citrate for twenty-one days reported no negative side effects.

-As with any substance, high dosages should be taken with care and professional supervision.
-The best way to determine how you will react to choline is to start by taking lower doses first and slowly increase over time.
+As with any substance, high dosages should be taken with care and under the supervision of a healthcare professional.
+The best way to determine how you will react to choline is to start with lower doses and slowly increase over time.